Lunari8546/Honne/README.md

 > *Japanese (noun)*: one's true feelings and thoughts.

 # Honne, 本音
-A special kind of diary to compose your true thoughts daily, and privately.
+A special kind of diary to compose your true thoughts privately.